 Who were your major teachers?

-Eddie Smith (Trumpet with Earl "Fatha" Hines), James Stamp, and William Vacchiano.
+Eddie Smith (Trumpet with Earl "Fatha" Hines), and James Stamp.

 What is a favorite quote that you repeatedly tell students?